 Better Future Project has worked to elevate the social justice issues surrounding climate change since its founding.
-We started with a simple idea: fossil fuels are bad for many reasons--from the toxic mining and drilling operations that pollute local waterways and communities to the carbon emissions that lead to devastating global climate change--and we need to get off of them all together.
+We started with a simple idea: fossil fuels are bad for many reasons--from the toxic mining and drilling operations that pollute local waterways and communities to the carbon emissions that lead to devastating global climate change--and we need to get off of them altogether.
 A Just Transition away from the fossil fuel economy would benefit the health, safety, and well-being of everyone on this planet, but particularly the low-income communities, communities of color, and Indigenous communities that have long borne the greatest physical and economic burdens of climate change and the fossil fuel industry and that have long been leading the resistance

-We recognize that we live in a society that has tremendous inequities and injustices based upon centuries of history from slavery and colonialism to more subtle but no less pressing issues of subconscious and implicit systemic biases.
-And we recognize that these inequities and injustices exist in the mainstream climate movement and NGO spaces, as well.
+We recognize that we live in a society that has tremendous inequities and injustices based upon centuries of history from slavery and colonialism to more subtle, but no less pressing, issues of subconscious and implicit systemic biases.
+We recognize that these inequities and injustices exist in the mainstream climate movement and NGO spaces, as well.

 We have also hosted internal discussions and workshops around class, race, gender, and privilege among our staff and volunteers.
 We have increasingly valued experience in other social movements in our hiring process, and have recently brought on a Climate Justice Partnerships Organizer to help us make further progress in our intersectional movement-building efforts.
 We have also been working to include diverse perspectives on our board, including voices from labor and environmental justice communities, so that those perspectives are included at the highest levels of our decision-making.
-And we have worked hard to ensure that financial need is never a barrier to participation in our summer program.
+We have worked hard to ensure that financial need is never a barrier to participation in our summer program.
 And in 2018 we formally adopted a set of values and principles that highlight our ongoing commitment to striving toward equity and justice.